-This is a book of meetings.
+This is a book of meeting .
 A mother meets her baby.
 A man steps into his childhood.
 An old man encounters Godfather Death.
 And in the persona of Harald Hardrada, a passionate man wrestles with his fantasies, and north meets south.
 The Breaking Hour invokes Orpheus and Atargatis, Pierre de Ronsard and Beethoven, and moves from Hades to a hellish warzone, the high Alps and to the creeks and saltmarshes of his own beloved north Norfolk.

 Open your heart to its slow roll